lemonsevens/lemonsevens-gruntworks/operations/Fibery/gwos-fibery-config/tasks/iteration-1-plan.md

 ---

-## Task `GWOS-FIB-IT1-ENT-OpSupport`: Implement Operational Support Entities (ISC, SCB)
+## Task `GWOS-FIB-IT1-ENT-OpSupport`: Implement Operational Support Entities (ISC in `Support` Space, SCB in `Systems` Space)
-Objective: As the Founder, I want to create the `Issue (ISC)` and `Scorecard (SCB)` Fibery databases with all their specified fields, so that operational problems and KPIs can be tracked.
+Objective: As the Founder, I want to create the `Issue (ISC)` Fibery database in the `Support` Space and the `Scorecard (SCB)` Fibery database in the `Systems` Space, with all their specified fields, so that operational problems and KPIs can be tracked.
 Related Goal/Requirement: Iteration 1 Goal, PRD Sections 2.10 (ISC), 2.11 (SCB); REQ-FR-ENT-1, REQ-FR-ENT-2.
 Key Deliverables / Acceptance Criteria:
 -   Deliverable 1: `Issue (ISC)` database created with all fields as per PRD Section 2.10.